-What started as a quiet Saturday night for Savannah Davies almost ended in tragedy after a late night spin in a 4WD went wrong and the Rangiora teenager was swept at least 30 metres down a North Canterbury river.
+What started as a quiet Saturday night for Savannah Davies almost ended in tragedy after a late-night spin in a four-wheel-drive vehicle went wrong and the Rangiora teenager was swept at least 30m down a North Canterbury river.

 But a volunteer firefighter managed to pull her to safety just in time.

 Davies said the experience was terrifying and she would never go four-wheeling again.

 "I thought I was going to die.
 I thought I was actually going to drown."

 Davies, her partner and two friends had been relaxing at a friend's house when they decided to try four-wheeling in the Ashley River.